-Most cases of Cerebral Palsy occur because of unavoidable events.
-However, sometimes Cerebral Palsy is caused by a medical error.
+Most cases occur because of unavoidable events, however sometimes it is caused by a medical error.

-Some examples of cases where our cerebral palsy lawyers at Slater and Gordon have obtained compensation for clients with Cerebral Palsy include:
+Some examples of cases where our cerebral palsy lawyers at Slater and Gordon have obtained compensation for clients include:

 - a failure to perform a caesarean section where one was indicated because of foetal distress